jonatanalvelid/etSTED-widget-base/README.md

 See [etSTED-widget](https://github.com/jonatanalvelid/etSTED-widget) for a full description of the functionality, and detailed explanation of the provided detection pipelines and coordinate transformations.

+See [ImSwitch](https://github.com/kasasxav/ImSwitch) for a full control software with this etSTED widget and controller integrated, as used in Alvelid et al. 2022.
 -----

 # etSTED-widget-base